aws-solutions-library-samples/guidance-for-continuous-data-migration-from-apache-cassandra-to-amazon-keyspaces/README.md

 ```

-12. Now exit from Cassandra node and Kafka client EC2 instance and go back to commandline where you downloaded the repo to configure input json file for Amazon MSK Cassandra connector.
+12. Now exit from `CassandraNode-Three` and `msk-ks-cass-KafkaClientInstance`  and go back to commandline where you downloaded the repo to configure input json file for Amazon MSK Cassandra connector.

 ```
 cd guidance-for-dual-writes-migration-from-cassandra-to-keyspaces-using-amazon-kafka-msk-on-aws/deployment/templates
 sh update_param_cassandra.sh
 ```

-13. Now update cassandra cluster IP address in “msk-cassandra-connector.json” file.
-Set value of "datastax-java-driver.basic.contact-points" property to “CassandraNode-One” IP Address and save it
+13. Now update cassandra cluster IP address in `msk-cassandra-connector.json` file.
+Set value of `datastax-java-driver.basic.contact-points` property to `CassandraNode-One` IP Address and save it

 ```